mckennapsean/dissertation/content/04-example.md

 computer networks, relying on data about how a network is functioning, known network attack patterns, and a broad range of external sources of knowledge.
-Specifically, our team was tasked with providing ideas and mock-ups for how to redesign the visualizations within RVS --- the implementation of these redesigns within RVS was handled by developers at the company that developed and maintains RVS.
+Specifically, our team was tasked with providing ideas and mock-ups for how to redesign the visualizations and interface within RVS --- the implementation of these redesigns within RVS was handled by developers at the company that developed and maintains RVS.

 Over the course of our redesign project we worked with: developers, researchers,